dsnowden25/Labs/dynamic-programming-pascal/README.md

 ## Technical Interview Practice
 Take time practicing some of the past modules challenge problems.
 While you may not have time for everyone to do this, have a couple people practice "live coding".
 Live coding is a skill in interviews were you are asked to describe code **while** you are writing it.
 It can be a challenging skill, and it takes practice.
 I recommend that you setup a rotation of people to practice this skill within your team, ideally a couple every week.
 The other teams members can offer support, and then do a code review after a solution is generated.
 Then, as a group work a technical interview problem to discuss possible solutions.

+ * Daymian - Get Maximum in Generated Array
+ * Judson - Counting Bits
+ * Umer - Best Time to Buy and Sell Stock
+ * Tor -  Fibonacci Number

+Technical Interview Question: Dynamic Programming solves a common recursive issue of repeated calculations.
+So, when would we want to use recursion instead of Dynamic Programming?

+ * Recursion can be useful if we are running functions that don't require us to complete all the subparts.
+For example, if we are doing graph traversal and we are looking for a specific node.
+ * If you had very limited memory, like extremely limited memory.
+ * In games (game theory)!
+For example, in a board "game", there are states that we will never reach.

 ## 📚 Resources
 * [Geek for Geeks Pascal Triangle](https://www.geeksforgeeks.org/pascal-triangle/)